Salatad/.github/profile/README.md

 🙋‍♀️ A beta multi-Cryptocurrency project.

-🎈 Fun facts - Some cryptocurrencies are just meme-coins.
+🎈 Fun fact: some cryptocurrencies are just meme-coins.

 🍿 Grab a popcorn and a tea and watch.